Skip to contents

 bio_future <- crop(bio_future, bbox)

-safeHavens does not offer explicit functionality to rename / align the naming of raster surfaces.
+safeHavens does not provide explicit functionality to rename / align raster surface naming.
 However, the modelling process requires that both current and future raster products have perfectly matching raster names.

-The chunk below shows how we will standardize the names by extracting the bioclim variable number, at the end of the name, and pad ‘bio_’ back onto the front of it with a leading zero so we have: ‘bio_01’ instead of ‘bio_1’.
-A minor variation of this should work for most data sources, after customizing the gsub to erase earlier portions of the file name.
+The chunk below shows how we will standardise the names by extracting the bioclim variable number at the end of the name and padding ‘bio_’ back to the front with a leading zero, so we have ‘bio_01’ instead of ‘bio_1’.
+A minor variation of this should work for most data sources, after customising the gsub to erase earlier portions of the file name.

 simplify_names <- function(x){